rillafi/protocol-contracts/README.md

 ```

-Then, copy the address and
+Then, copy the address and paste it into the "address" property in sch0lar.io-frontend/src/abis/DigitalIdentity.json to point the frontend at the smart contract.

 # Configure MetaMask